Gastkof/ImagesResizeProject/README.md

 The width will be a default of 200
 <br>

-The length will be a default of 200
+The Hight will be a default of 200